10 Tips to Prepare for a Phone Interview (Before and During the Call)

 How to Tell if I Did Well in a Phone Interview?

-An interview was good when the interviewer discussed the next steps, introduced another team member, or lasted longer than expected.
+A phone interview usually went well if the interviewer discussed next steps, mentioned timelines, introduced another team member, or the call lasted longer than expected.

 Can I Use Notes During the Interview?